googleworkspace/apps-script-samples/simple_tasks/README.md

 1. Create a new standalone script in your Google Drive ([instructions available here](https://developers.google.com/apps-script/managing_projects#creatingDrive)) and add in each of the files in this directory.
-You should already  have a file named Code.gs in your project, and you can replace it's contents with the new code.
+You should already  have a file named Code.gs in your project, and you can replace its contents with the new code.
 For the remaining files, ensure you select **File > New > Html file** when creating the files, and when entering the file name omit the .html suffix as it will be added automatically.